terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ```

-d.
+e.
+Close and save `msg.rs`.

+f.
 Open `state.rs` and add the following:

 ```rust